google/WebFundamentals/src/content/en/updates/2017/09/sensors-for-the-web.md

 feature would be automatically enabled for your origin, without the need to enable chrome flag.

 Need to renew origin trial token?
-No worries, use [this form](https://docs.google.com/forms/d/e/1FAIpQLSdYpXiwmj8_Y0QV8KizE7V67Ylv2GaDRjb2pp-P1knybNtDsg/viewform?fbzx=-465752095663733600) to renew your token and don't forget to leave your valuable feedback.
+No worries.
+Use [this form](https://docs.google.com/forms/d/e/1FAIpQLSdYpXiwmj8_Y0QV8KizE7V67Ylv2GaDRjb2pp-P1knybNtDsg/viewform?fbzx=-465752095663733600) to renew your token and don't forget to leave your valuable feedback.

 ## What are all these sensors?
 How can I use them? {: #what-are-sensors-how-to-use-them }